The Belle City Manufacturing Company (Part I)

 In 1909, the International Harvester Company (IHC), who did not have a thresher of its own, entered the thresher market for the first time by purchasing the rights to sell Belle City threshers.
 This was the start of a beneficial relationship for both companies, with Belle City becoming the beneficiary of the huge IHC network of more than 500 dealers and agents.
 Meanwhile, IHC was able to immediately market a line of threshers which already had a growing reputation with threshermen as being well-built and efficient threshers.
 In 1910, Belle City manufactured five different sizes of threshers (20 x 32, 24 x 40, 32 x 52, 36 x 52 and 36 x 56) under the brand name of New Racine.
 Upon signing this contract with Belle City, IHC instantly became the primary marketer of this entire line of small threshers.
 This emphasis on the small thresher would place Belle City, and thus IHC, in a very favorable market position as the First World War came to a close and the small gasoline-powered tractor made its appearance on North American farms.

 Some time during the period prior to the First World War, the Belle City Manufacturing Company employed a young bookeeper for their front office.
 This person was George Andrew Nelson.
-The hiring of George Andrew was to prove significant to the history of the Belle City Company.
+Although it was not immediately apparent, the hiring of George Andrew was to prove very significant to the history of the Belle City Company.

 Settling in the small town of Atlantic, (1890 pop.
 4,351) the county seat of Cass County, Nels Peter employed his skills as a shoemaker and opened his own shop in the town.
 Atlantic was a booming railroad town served by the Chicago, Rock Island and Pacific Railroad (nicknamed the Rock Island Line“).
 The town had experienced rapid growth since its founding in 1868.
 The population of Atlantic had grown by 18.8% in the 1880s, the decade before Nels had moved to town and would grow by another 16.0% in the decade of the 1890s.
 New families were settling in Atlantic every day.